AppImage/docs.appimage.org/source/introduction/concepts.rst

 AppImage specification
 ----------------------

 The term *AppImage* does not refer to some software project, but is actually a standard specified in the `AppImage specification`_.
-Its reference implementation is called :ref:`AppImageKit`.
+Its reference implementation is called :ref:`sec-appimagekit`.

 Being designed as a standard with a reference implementation allows users to implement their own tools to build AppImages.